Keeled skimmer: Habitat

-The typical habitats ofOrthetrum coerulescens are pools and streams in acidic heath land, where it is sometimes seen alongside golden-ringed dragonflies.
+The typical habitats of Orthetrum coerulescens are pools and streams in acidic heath land, where it is sometimes seen alongside golden-ringed dragonflies.

 Pools and streams in wet heathland sites are favoured.

 Description

 Orthetrum coerulescens can reach a body length of 40–44 mm.
 These dragonflies have a thorax with pale yellow ante-humeral stripes.
 In the males the color of these stripes fades with age.
 The abdomen is rather slim and shows an evident dorsal keel.
 Males have blue-grey eyes and a blue pruinescence on the abdomen, developed with age.
 Young males are yellow-brown.
 On the contrary some (androchrome) females at the end of the reproductive cycle assume the bluish color of the male.
 In the female the abdomen is yellowish-brown, with a thin median black line and small transverse lines to the connections of the various segments.
 The hyaline wings have yellow costa and a long yellow-brown pterostigma (about 4 mm).
 They are usually hold well forward at rest.

 This species resembles the black-tailed skimmer but is smaller and slimmer and the male has no black tip.
 Females and immature males lack the black abdominal pattern.